 Here is a sample schedule.
-Note that each student’s schedule varies based on course load.
+Note that each student’s schedule varies based on sending school requirements.

-SEGL requires students to schedule standardized testing for the SAT, SAT II, and/or ACT outside of their semester: fall semester SEGL students should test in the spring, and spring semester SEGL students should test in the fall.
+SEGL requires students to schedule standardized testing for the SAT, SAT II, and/or ACT outside of their SEGL semester: fall semester SEGL students should test in the spring, and spring semester SEGL students should test in the fall.

 DC-area College Counseling

-SEGL in Washington, DC provides college counseling for students during the academic year as they begin the college admissions process, and offers one-on-one counseling on an as-needed basis both during and after the semester..
+SEGL in DC provides two full-cohort college counseling for students during the academic year as they begin the college admissions process, and offers one-on-one counseling on an as-needed basis both during and after the semester..

 Students also have the opportunity to visit SEGL graduates at colleges and universities in the Washington, DC area.

 Dinner on Sunday is followed by Dorm Meeting with residential faculty.
-This is a time for students to bring ideas, concerns, and reflections that will make the residential experience more enjoyable and meaningful for everyone.
+This is a time for students to bring ideas and reflections that will make the SEGL experience more meaningful for everyone.